ajcerqui/HW03/README.md

 # Problem Set 3

-Due the night of September 23th at midnight!
+Due the night of February 10th at midnight!

 ## Instructions
 The homework pdf has all the basic instructions, but here are some additional guidelines: